kamrun111/ai-personalized-learning-review/README.md

 **Kamrun Nahar** — Co-author
 **Dr. Ing.
 Stefania Zourlidou** — Co-author

-This is a **two-author academic review paper**.
+This is a **two-author academic seminar paper**.
 The repository is presented as a research and writing portfolio item rather than as a software implementation.

 ## Research Report